 If your party has a backpack – have someone else take it on the rides with them, if at all possible.

 The tight spaces of the ride, plus trying to get in/out – you’ll just be a lot happier without it.
-I used this bag on our trip and I LOOOOOVED it.
+I used this bag on our trip and I liked it (it’s a cross-body bag).
 I could keep it on my person all the time, even on rides and I felt super secure with it.
-BTW, it looks like that bag is out of stock you can also get this or this — AND I can give you 20% off any Travelon bag (my favorite) with code Pullingcurls-Travelon.
-I have whole host of bags for Disneyland in this post.

 Overweight Parents Riding with Kids